 Set image display properties

-Using Map Viewer, you can modify the display of your imagery in your web maps.
+Using Map Viewer, you can modify the display of imagery in your web maps.
 As the author of a map, you decide how the imagery in the map is presented.
 You can modify the display settings for dynamic and tiled imagery layers.

 When you add an imagery layer to a map, the map initially uses the default display settings of the imagery layer.
 To change the display settings, you can modify the properties, styles, and processing templates of imagery layers or adjust the image display order of each layer.

 The styles for displaying imagery layers depend on the type of raster or imagery data contained in the layer and the source of the layer.
 Different styling options are called renderers.
 For example, the Stretch renderer uses the statistics and histograms of pixel values in a single raster band to enhance the display of continuous data.
-Alternatively, the Classify renderer allows you to group ranges of pixel values into classes and assign colors to the individual classes.
-See Style imagery in Map Viewer for details on displaying your imagery with an appropriate style.
+The Classify renderer allows you to group ranges of pixel values into classes and assign colors to the individual classes.
+See Style imagery in Map Viewer for details on displaying imagery with an appropriate style.

 ArcGIS Online imagery layers sometimes have associated processing templates, called raster function templates.
 Any number of raster functions can be included in a processing chain and saved as a custom raster function template associated with an image layer.
 In these cases, you can select from one of the predefined custom processing templates for display.
 For example, a multispectral imagery layer can be published with a colorized NDVI processing template, which allows you to visualize NDVI data as you roam and zoom the layer.